Before You Deploy

 Cookie domains

-| Frontend | Auth endpoint | Works? |
+| Frontend | Auth endpoint | Same registrable domain? |

 |---|---|---|

-localhost:3000 | localhost:10010 | Yes — ports don’t affect same-site |
+localhost:3000 | localhost:10010 | Yes, ports don’t affect same-site |

 If you can’t put both services under one domain, use the reverse proxy to expose the auth endpoint under a path on your main domain (e.g. https://app.example.com/auth/... proxying through to the real auth service).
-The browser only ever sees one domain.
+The browser then only ever sees one domain.